 My whole body seemed to go soft.
 I wanted to melt into the kitchen floor or get down on my knees and thank the lord I didn't really believe in or smack my mother's wet cheek for making me think that the horrible, awful things I had dreaded for so long had come true.
-I didn't realize it until then, but ever since my brother had left, I carried the idea of what could happen to him like a little bomb in my chest that could go off at any moment.

-My mother began sobbing, a hand to the side of her face nearest me, as if that would prevent me from seeing or hearing her.
+My mother sobbed, a hand to the side of her face nearest me, as if that would prevent me from seeing or hearing her.